Houses in Multiple Occupation

 There are specific amenity standards for licensable HMOs that recommend the maximum number of occupiers that may share toilets, washing facilities and cooking facilities.
 Additionally, there are management standards that apply to HMOs, The Management of Houses in Multiple Occupation (England) Regulations 2006 and The Licensing and Management of Houses in Multiple Occupation and Other Houses (Miscellaneous Provisions) (England) Regulations 2006.
 A manager has a duty to ensure the property is maintained in a good condition, the water, gas and electricity supplies are maintained, the common areas are kept clean and in good repair, the living accommodation is maintained and arrangements are made for the storage of refuse.
 Residents are also required not to hamper or frustrate the manager from carrying out his/her responsibilities.

 Applications must be made to Winchester City Council.

 Note: There is a 10% discount off the standard fee if a licence holder is a member of a recognised landlord association e.g. National Landlords Association and National Federation of Residential Landlords etc

 You must be a fit and proper person to hold the licence.

 No. It is in the public interest that Winchester Council must process your application before a licence can be granted.
 This is because the licence determines whether the applicant is a fit and proper person to hold the licence and whether the property is suitable to be multi-occupied.

-However, after you have submitted your application for a licence you are able to operate a house in multiple occupation as if you have a licence until such time as the Council determines the licence.
+However, after you have submitted your application for a licence you are able to operate a house in multiple occupation as if you have a licence until the Council has processed the application.